chihacknight/chihacknight.org/_posts/blog/2015-09-28-meet-team-chi-hack-night.md

 The Chi Hack Night will be sending 13 members of our community to the [Code for America Summit](http://codeforamerica.org/summit) September 30th - October 2nd, 2015.

-While we're there, you can follow the #chihacknight delegation on Twitter at [@ChiHackNight](https://twitter.com/chihacknight) or with the [#chihacknight](https://twitter.com/search?q=%23chihacknight) hashtag.
+While we're there, you can follow the Chi Hack Night delegation on Twitter at [@ChiHackNight](https://twitter.com/chihacknight) or with the [#chihacknight](https://twitter.com/search?q=%23chihacknight) hashtag.

 Here’s our delegation roster, in alphabetical order: